wizardengineer/simplekernel/README.md

 > •     The LME and NXE flags in the IA32_EFER MSR (bit 8 and bit 11, respectively).
 > •     The AC flag in the EFLAGS register (bit 18).
 > Chapter 4 of [Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 3A: System Programming Guide, Part 1; Chapter 4](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.pdf)

+If CR4.PAE and/or CR4.LME is set to 1, then PSE is completely disregarded.

 <br>